khaled-rahman/BatchTree/README.md

-# BatchPrEL
+# BatchTree
-BatchPrEL generates edge-crossing-free and label-overlapping-free layout of a tree.
+BatchTree generates edge-crossing-free and label-overlapping-free layout of a tree.

 ## System Requirements